therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

 {{< highlight json >}}
 {
-  "creationDate": 0,                    // the date this resource was created "importedFrom": "",                   // where this resource was imported from (if it was) "kind": "mockup",                     // the kind of resource this row describes "mimeType": "text/vnd.balsamiq.bmml", // the mime type for this resource "modifiedBy": null,                   // who (or what) last modified this resource
+  "creationDate": 0,                    // the date this resource was created "importedFrom": "",                   // for imported resources this will be the original file name of that resource "parentID": "",                       // a unique ID that, when present, associates this resource with another resource "kind": "mockup",                     // the kind of resource this row describes "mimeType": "text/vnd.balsamiq.bmml", // the mime type for this resource "modifiedBy": null,                   // who (or what) last modified this resource